Wedding Registry: How to Create a Free One (2026 Guide)

 Your wedding is one of the most generous seasons of your life.
 Friends and family genuinely want to celebrate you, and a wedding registry is how you help them do it well.
 Without one, guests are left guessing.
 They buy things you already own, things that do not match your taste, or things that end up in a donation pile within a year.

 The concept of a wedding registry has evolved dramatically over the past decade.
 It is no longer about walking through a department store with a barcode scanner.
 Today, couples are building registries that include items from dozens of different stores, cash funds for honeymoons and down payments, and experience gifts that create lasting memories.
+The Knot's 2026 Real Weddings Study, based on responses from 10,474 US couples married in 2025, found that the average wedding now costs $34,200 with $292 per guest, and modern registries reflect that scale: cash funds, experience gifts, and items from multiple stores have become the norm.
 If you have been putting off creating yours because the process seems overwhelming, this guide will walk you through everything.

 How to Create a Wedding Registry (Step by Step)